-Even if you live in a tiny apartment, you should be able to grow some plants.
+Even if you live in a tiny apartment, you should be able to grow plants.
 In addition to typical houseplants, certain herbs, fruits, and vegetables can thrive in an apartment garden.
 Start with just a few containers as you hone your gardening skills.
 Factors, such as access to sunlight and the sheer weight of your containers, need to be taken into consideration.
 Here's how to start your apartment garden off right.

 How to Grow Plants in Apartments

 While some plants are more hardy and forgiving to beginner gardeners than others, all plants have specific growing requirements that must be met.
-Here are some elements to know as you're choosing plants to grow in your apartment garden:
+Here are some elements to consider as you're choosing plants to grow in your apartment garden:

-- Sunlight: Most fruiting and flowering plants need a full day of sunshine.
-That means six to eight hours of direct sun.
+Most fruiting and flowering plants need a full day of sunshine.
+That means six to eight hours of direct sun daily.
 This can be hard to come by in an apartment—especially in a city where tall buildings can block the sun for at least part of the day.
 Balconies and rooftops offer the best chance of full sun.
 If you're gardening on a windowsill, you can either choose plants that require less sunlight, such as certain salad greens and herbs, or you can add a grow light to mimic the sun's rays.

 Plants depend on their soil for water, oxygen, and nutrients.
-Because your apartment garden will likely involve containers, you can't use ordinary garden soil.
-It will compact in pots, limiting air and preventing water from flowing throug.
+Because your apartment garden will likely involve containers, you can't use ordinary garden soil because it will compact in pots, limiting access to oxygen and preventing water from flowing through.
 Thus, a well-draining potting mix is necessary.
 Potting mix is light and fluffy, efficiently circulating oxygen and water to keep roots healthy.
 And it's somewhat sterile, so you won't have to worry about bringing diseases or pests into your apartment.